Instilling a cyber security culture in the company

 The process is far from simple, for a number of (good) reasons.
 First, the new security processes are generally viewed by employees as yet another constraint.
 At the same time, many companies have a siloed organisation that is not necessarily favourable to teamwork.
 A shared culture cannot develop effectively with only minimal cooperation between departments.
 As a result, it appears difficult to collect practical real-time feedback on each company’s vulnerabilities and to find a way to address them quickly.

 Also, the emergence of a cybersecurity culture can also be hindered by an approach that is too top-down.
 Getting employees on board requires active involvement from senior management as well as middle management.
 As a result, the end user and his/her needs must always be the key concern.
 For cybersecurity to be effective, it needs to become part of everyday practices.
 At Stormshield, one of the measures put in place to instill a cybersecurity culture involves ‘punishment by pastry’.
-If an employee leaves their workstation open when they are not at their desk, their email is ‘hacked’ and they have to buy a round of croissants for the whole office.
+If an employee leaves its workstation unlocked when he is not at its desk, its email client is ‘hacked’ and he has to buy croissants for the whole office.
 This method has proved to be highly effective.

 Implement protective solutions tailored to business use